scoop-group/TiSR/README.md

         p_add_term           = 0.1,   #|
         p_simplify           = 0.1,   #|-> simplify with SymbolicUtils
     ),
-    meta_data = Dict() # -> can be used to provide data for use in, for example, user-defined functions like the callback or pre_residual_processing!
+    meta_data = Dict() # -> can be used to provide data for use in, for example, user-defined functions like the callback or pre_residual_processing
 )

 # (1) example illegal_dict